-Family leave signifies
+Family leave means

 - parental leave

-- child care leave
+- child care leave.

+If you are entitled to Kela benefits, Kela will pay you allowance for the duration of your family leave.
 Read more on the InfoFinland page Financial support for families.

 Ministry of Economic Affairs and EmploymentFamily leaveLink redirects to another website